|PHOTO ABOVE: Photograph of a 1778 engraving of Ni‘ihau by William Ellis, a surgeon who sailed with Captain Cook when he first arrived in Hawai‘i.|

 During the 1800s, the traditional lifestyle of the Ni‘ihau people was generally similar to that on the other islands, particularly in the rural areas.
 The grass house was the standard residence, and fishing was a primary source of food.
 Because of the arid climate, however, yams, sweet potatoes, and breadfruit mostly replaced taro and fruits which have always been abundant on the other islands which have adequate rainfall.

-However, the yams from Ni‘ihau, called uhi, were highly favored by whalers who stopped there for provisions because these yams lasted longer than sweet potatoes or taro.
+However, the yams from Ni‘ihau, called uhi, were highly favored by whalers who stopped there for provisions because these yams lasted longer than sweet potatoes or taro and were a good source of vitamin C, which helped to prevent scurvy.
 These giant uhi were once described as being so heavy that a horse could carry no more than two at a time.

 Ni‘ihau was also known for crafting the finest makaloa mats in Hawai‘i made from a perennial sedge that grew abundantly on the island.
 Geometric pāwehe motifs were used to decorate the mats and were also used on gourds whose designs were prepared in a special way never used on any of the other islands.